rabi-siddique/react-js-interview-questions/readme.md

 import { firstname, lastname } from './file1.js';
 ```

-There is also the default statement, which can be used to export and import a single functionality.
+On the other hand, default statement can be used to export and import a single functionality.

 ```js
 // file1.js